jasp402/js-packtools/docs/en/api/v1/objectFilter.md

 ?> This fragment allows you to filter an object and return the key and its corresponding value

-!> This fragment allows you to filter an object and return the key and its corresponding value

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **dataSet** | `array/object` | `  ` | _Object or array to object with dataSet_ |